Administration230 W. Morehead Street

 The City of Reidsville Administrative Offices are located in City Hall and include the office of the City Manager, City Clerk and Deputy City Clerk.
 Specific services provided are aiding citizens in getting streetlights repaired and assisting those wishing to close a street temporarily for a parade or street event.
 The City's Code of Ordinances is also maintained by the City Clerk's Office and questions about City Ordinances can be answered through this office.

-Appointed by the Reidsville City Council, City Manager Preston W. Mitchell is the chief administrative officer of the City, implementing all policies, programs and ordinances as adopted by the Council.
+Appointed by the Reidsville City Council, the City Manager is the chief administrative officer of the City, implementing all policies, programs and ordinances as adopted by the Council.
 The City Manager is responsible for the administration of all personnel matters, including hiring and firing of department heads and employees, and directs and supervises the administration of all departments, offices and agencies of the city.
 The City Manager evaluates any concerns within the community and attempts to find solutions to those problems.
+(With the resignation of City Manager Preston Mitchell in January of 2021, Assistant City Manager of Administration/Finance Director Chris Phillips is currently serving as Interim City Manager until a replacement is found.)

 City Clerk/Public Information Officer